mlcommons/training/moe_pretraining/nemo/README.md

 ```

 After conversion, set `MODEL_CKPT` in the config file to the path of the converted checkpoint before launching the job.

+# 7. Reference Hardware and Expected Runtime

+The reference results were produced on **64 nodes of NVIDIA GB300**, with 4 GPUs per node (256 GPUs total).
+A full training run to convergence takes approximately **1 hour 30 minutes**.